samrap/outrun-theme-vscode/README.md

 #### Fixes & Enhancements

-Feel free to submit PR or issue if you see some bugs / improvments to be made !
+Feel free to submit PR or issue if you see some bugs / improvements to be made !